 Whilst you can self-drive in East African countries, the infrastructure is not great and you’ll need a 4×4 and good GPS.
 Self-guided Kenya safari holidays or Tanzania safari holidays will tend to be a little more ‘wild’ so if this is your first safari, we would recommend sticking to South Africa or Namibia.
 South Africa and Namibia have some of the best national parks in Africa but they are much more easily accessible in terms of entrance fees and infrastructure.

 If you’re going on safari with your family, we highly recommend South Africa.
 Not only does South Africa have by far the best choice of family-friendly safaris, it also has many family-friendly activities.
 We like to combine a South African holiday with a safari, but instead of booking a safari and beach package holiday, we’ll use our tips and tricks for booking cheap flights.
 We’ll then book our accommodation separately and arrange our own self-drive safari.

 The key to organising a cheap safari starts with hiring your own car.
 If you do a self-drive safari, you’re not paying someone else to be your tour guide.
 Whilst there are benefits to having a guide, like their ability to spot the smallest, most inconspicuous animal, part of the fun of a safari is spotting your own wildlife.
 Self-drive safaris are also a great way to safari with kids because you can tailor the length of the safari to suit your needs (and their moods)!

 The superior condition of the roads in South Africa and Namibia means that you can hire a normal 2WD car which is much cheaper than hiring a 4×4.
+Here’s a great read on what to expect from a self-drive safari in Namibia.
 We recommend Rentalcars for the best choice and the best prices.
 We hired inexpensive VW Polos for safaris in Etosha and the Kruger and they were just fine.

 3. Visit National Parks rather than private game reserves